We have resumed full activities for 2021, subject of course to current Covid restrictions.

 A Smorgasbord of Talks

 Talks on many varied subjects, with time for discussion and questions.
-Topics for term 1 2020 include:
+Topics for the coming term include:

 - Tasmania’s vanishing towns